ZWUSA offers a suite of classes – some of which are now available as Zoom webinars.

 Interested in learning how Zero Waste has become a key component of community and business sustainability efforts across the US and the globe?
 Want to know more about the connection between Zero Waste and climate change, social justice and green jobs as well as the benefits to businesses pursuing Zero Waste?
 Curious about Zero Waste planning and infrastructure as well as community and business certification?
 This lively interactive class is for you!
-Students with a proven grasp of the subject may take the exam in lieu of taking the in-person Class 1 but not the webinars.
 Prerequisite: None.
 Recommended Reading: Available on registration.

 Class 2: Zero Waste Principles and Tools (ZWPT)

 Prerequisite: Zero Waste USA’s Introduction to Zero Waste Class – attendance and exam.
-Students with a proven grasp of the subject may take the exam in lieu of taking the in-person Intro class but not the webinars.
+Students with a proven grasp of the subject may take the Class 1 exam in lieu of taking the Intro class.
 Appropriate for businesses, practitioners and advocates.
 Prepwork: Approximately 4 hours of readings plus project prep work.
 Start here; remainder available on registration.

 Class 3: Zero Waste Planning

 In depth examination of Zero Waste planning explored through exercises prepared in advance by students.
 In this Zoom webinar, each group presents their Zero Waste Action projects – utilizing all of the material and tools from Classes 1 and 2, to the Zero Waste USA team and their fellow students for critique and suggestions.
 Prerequisite: Zero Waste Community Principles and Tools – attendance and exam, and approximately 12 hours of readings and study assignments plus a group project, that if-need-be could be accomplished alone.